tinify/wordpress-plugin/readme.txt

 = Getting started =

 Install this plugin and follow the instructions to set up your account.
 With a regular WordPress installation you can optimize **roughly 100 images each month** for free.
 The exact total depends on the number of thumbnail sizes that are in use in your WordPress installation.
-You can change which of the generated thumbnail sizes should be optimized in the *Settings > Compress JPEG & PNG images* page.
-Once installed you can also switch to a [paid account](https://tinypng.com/dashboard/api) to remove the limits and optimize as many images as you like.
+You can change which of the generated thumbnail sizes should be optimized on the *Settings > Compress JPEG & PNG images* page.
+Once installed you can also switch to a [paid account](https://tinypng.com/dashboard/api) which removes the limits and allows you to optimize as many images as you like.

 = Optimizing all your images =

-You can optimize all your JPEG and PNG images at once by going to *Media > Bulk Optimization*.
+You can optimize your existing JPEG and PNG images all at once by going to *Media > Bulk Optimization*.
 Clicking on the big button will start optimizing all unoptimized images in your media library.

 = Multisite support =

-The plugin is fully multisite compatible and you can set the API key for all sites at once by defining it in the *wp-config.php* file.
+The plugin is fully multisite compatible and you can set the API key for all sites by defining the key in your *wp-config.php* file.
 View the installation instructions for more information.

 = Contact us =